Gordon Murray Automotive T.50: Comparisons to the McLaren F1

-The T.50 addresses many of the design and engineering inadequacies of the 90’s supercar, many of those the result of period design practices and time and budget constraints enforced by McLaren.
+The T.50 addresses many of the design and engineering inadequacies of the 90s supercar, many of those the result of period design practices and time and budget constraints enforced by McLaren.
 As recorded by Murray "the spine is 50 mm too wide, the headlamps are like glow worms in a jar, the air-con was hopeless, the brakes squeak, the clutch needs adjusting every 5,000 miles, the fuel tank bag replacing every five years, loading luggage in the lockers was a pain.
 This all stuck in my head".

 Production

 GMA plans to build 100 customer cars at its Surrey production site.
 Each car cost £2.36 million before local taxes and all of the planned 100 road spec units were sold within 48 hours of its global premiere.
 As of August 2020 there are to be 13 GMA T.50 prototypes to pass crash, durability and emission regulations.